Q: Where can parents gets tips and ideas on how to support their children in the digital age?

 Q: Will the school provide a case and/or accessories for the device?

 A: In most situations a iPad comes with a protective cover.
-The iPad Protection Plan comes with a sturdier case for better protection.
 Schools may also provide an upagraded case as well.

 Support/TrainingQ: What type of technical support will be available after school hours?